 Reference points

-It is impossible to utilize a graphic such as figure 20, except is a general monter.
+It is impossible to utilize a graphic such as figure 20, except in a general manner.
 There is confusion concerning the position of the points, and no potential comparison is possible, as it is in figure 21.

 Precision reading